nabilcherifi/TUI/README.md

 ## The main purpose of TUI Application is to provide the user with a flight reservation process.
 In order to run TUI application on your computer, you must proceed with RabbitMQ server components installation.
 RabbitMQ services are required and not optional.
 You also may have to install Entity Framework Core clients components.
+You also need to install Swagger UI client components.
+Swagger UI acts as Font-End application part.

 ### TUI Application is at the present time Back-End only.
 It is built on ASP Net MVC Core and uses **Entity Framework Core** as object database mapping model for Reading user requested flight information from Database.